 There are three specific things a driver can do to be greener.
 Teaching such methods and monitoring and analyzing driver habits with transportation management software and electronic monitoring devices will allow freight companies to help optimize driver action.
 Such steps include:

 - Driving at lower speeds – As mentioned earlier, if drivers reduce the speed to the optimal rate, they can create meaningful reductions in their truck’s emissions.
-On top of that, driving at slower speeds can decrease chances for accidents.
+On top of that, driving at slower speeds can decrease the chances of accidents.

 - Electronification of cabins – While drivers may inevitably have to sleep in their cabin, if they wish to remain hot or cold, it is better for them to hook up to a truck stop and use that power source instead of burning fuel to heat or cool the cabin.

 Freight companies are under increasing pressure and scrutiny to implement green shipping and reduce their negative impact on the environment.
 Because of this, companies are making a concerted effort to go green.
-While some of these changes towards being green may impact shipping rates now and in the near future, the long-term benefits outweigh the short-term costs.
+While some of these changes toward being green may impact shipping rates now and in the near future, the long-term benefits outweigh the short-term costs.
 The simplest way for freight companies to reduce their carbon footprint, while still maintaining competitive shipping rates, is by moving shared truckload with FlockDirect.